 Paragon Theater in the Mall at Wellington Green is an example of a creative solution to a problem many retail developers are currently facing — finding the most profitable and attractive tenant for empty anchor stores.
 With many big-box stores closing their doors for good, valuable building space is left vacant.
 While the more traditional solution would be to simply lease the space to a new tenant, our client on this project recognized the opportunity to think outside the big-box and bring the entertainment element to the existing mall.
-Our mission was to renovate a traditional department store building into a 10-screen, stadium-style movie theater to not only increase the value of our client’s asset, but to also build the project in a way that maintained their existing tenant revenue.
+Our mission was to renovate a traditional department store building into a 10-screen, stadium-style movie theater to not only increase the value of our client’s asset but also build the project in a way that maintained their existing tenant revenue.

 LOCATION, LOCATION, LOCATION

-When an anchor tenant at the Mall at Wellington Green left, two furniture stores moved in to the upper and lower levels of the two-story building.
+When an anchor tenant at the Mall at Wellington Green left, two furniture stores moved into the upper and lower levels of the two-story building.
 The stores had long-term leases and were valued tenants, but our client saw additional potential in the space.
 Paragon Theater was looking at the area nearby for a location to build a new, standalone movie theater.
 Our client suggested putting their theater inside the mall, somehow building the movie screens into the anchor building.
 It was up to our team to figure out a solution to add value to our owner’s asset in a way that allowed their tenants to remain open and continue to generate income.

 The easiest and cleanest solution would have been to tear the building down and start over.
 But we know that the easiest option isn’t always the best option for our clients.
 New construction would have forced the retail tenants to shut down for more than a year – potentially causing them to close permanently.
 We dove into researching creative solutions to achieve our client’s goals.
-We discovered that raising the building’s roof 14 feet would add enough space to accommodate the stadium style seating and movie screens.
+We discovered that raising the building’s roof 14 feet would add enough space to accommodate the stadium-style seating and movie screens.
 This solution allowed us to reduce the project’s budget by reusing the existing roof and structural steel, while also allowing the furniture stores to remain open.

 A COLLABORATIVE DESIGN